Getting Started with Your School Accreditation

 - Secondary, either 12 – 14, 14 – 16, 16 – 18; or 12 – 15, 15 – 18

-- Ensure that lead teachers who do not hold the requisite Montessori credential are enrolled in an AMS-, AMI-, or MACTE-accredited Montessori teacher education program and are actively working toward earning a Montessori credential for the level at which they teach.
-Self-directed adult learners may serve in lead teaching positions in AMS-accredited schools and candidate schools
+- All lead teachers who do not hold the requisite Montessori credential are enrolled in an AMS-, AMI-, or MACTE-accredited Montessori teacher education program, and are actively working toward earning a Montessori credential for the level at which they teach.
+Self-directed adult learners may serve in lead teaching positions in AMS-accredited schools and accreditation candidate schools.

-- Have a minimum of a half-day session taught by a qualifying Montessori-credentialed teacher if your school offers Infant & Toddler and/or Early Childhood levels
+- Has a minimum of a half-day session taught by a qualifying Montessori-credentialed teacher (only applicable at the Infant & Toddler and/or Early Childhood levels)

 School Accreditation Packet

 The School Accreditation Packet contains the School Accreditation Guidebook, accreditation application, and other documents essential to the process.
 These documents will help prepare you for the accreditation journey and answer many questions you may have along the way.
 To purchase the packet, go to Shop AMS.